Tertiary sector decree: How to turn constraints into energy savings by 2024?

 By 2050, 68% of the population will live in cities

 With thousands of kilometers of domestic hot water, heating and cooling networks distributed over several thousand square meters of commercial buildings, data collection can be tedious.
 Especially when hot water, heating or cooling is distributed to different users in the same building.
-By managing your water consumption now, you can not only optimize your bills, but also preserve an indispensable resource.
+By managing water use now, you can not only optimize your bills, but also preserve an indispensable resource.

 To optimize, you need to measure